Weave.js

 Next steps

 Now that you have completed the quickstart, you are ready to dive deeper into Weave.js and unlock its full potential.
-Here are some of our recommended next steps:
+Here are some recommended next steps:

 Explore the building blocks